-The Vice Provost for Student Life will typically make a determination within five working days upon receiving the written appeal.
-The Vice Provost for Student Life will provide a written notification of their determination to the appellant.
+The Vice Provost for Student Life or their designee will provide written notification of their determination to the organization.
 The decision of the Vice Provost for Student Life is final.

 DISCIPLINARY OUTCOMES FOR STUDENT ORGANIZATIONS - CAN INCLUDE, BUT ARE NOT LIMITED TO THE FOLLOWING: